 PIN FOR LATER

 In all situations, our van has been marvelous.
 It’s comfortable, easy to drive, and fuel efficient.
-We can get up to 30 mpg with a tailwind.
+We often get up to 30 mpg with a tailwind.
 Plus, even with Ann’s arthritic joints, she can get in and out of the vehicle easily.
-Most importantly, at least when we bought it three years ago, the price was right.
+Most importantly, at least when we bought it four years ago, the price was right.

 Our Chrysler Pacifica is great for groups